ishubham21/node-youtube-scraper/README.md

  node --version
  ```

-* Go the root folder of this project i.e. where the *package.json* is present and run the following command in the terminal to install thhe required modules
+* Go the root folder of this project i.e. where the *package.json* is present and run the following command in the terminal to install the required modules

 ```
 npm install